dslisleedh/IQA-jax/README.md

 Implementations are Jax.numpy ported versions of the original Numpy-based [BasicSR](https://github.com/XPixelGroup/BasicSR).

 ## NOTE
-<b>Current implementations have not been tested.
-There is no guarantee that the outputs will be the same as BasicSR (MATLAB).</b>
-Functions marked as tested below ensure that the results match the original BasicSR's implementation.
+<b>Not all functions have been tested.
+Functions marked as tested below ensure that their output is consistent with BasicSR (MATLAB).</b>
-Check the test codes under ./tests.

 ## HOW TO USE